xolariis/xolariis/README.md

       helloo, small intro !
 I'm xolar/
-       xolaris , any & all pronouns !
+       xolaris/pure vanilla,any & all
-      often offtab or with party, w2i
+      pronouns ! often offtab or with
-       c+h & int is enc!
-I follow ppl with pretty skins ♡ that's all!
+       party, w2i - c+h & int is enc!
-      if you'd like to learn more visit my patreon linked on here ^_^
+      I follow ppl with pretty skins ♡ that's all ! if you'd like to learn more visit my patreon thats
+             linked on here ^_^

 ಿৎ ֯ ̣̣̥ ̣ ۫ ִ ⠀::⠀ ! ⠀ ◞